mbokulic/notes/programming/programming_general_concepts.md

 An empirical way of approaching this is to implement a counter inside the inner loop of your code.
 Then plot the counter in relation to the input n.
 Log-log plots (see math_notes) are very useful here to make the distiction between polynomial and exponential relationships.

 ![Common arithmetic sums](IMG_0103.PNG)

-### search
-Many applications use search.
-Examples:
-* Google Maps searches spatially for your location
-* FPS games NPCs search for you in the 3D world
-* 1D search of a student's file based on student ID

 ### breadth-first search
 A search strategy for 2D (and I guess and dimensional) space where you start with a particular location and expand radially outward from it.
 Think for example of a chessboard and starting at the top left corner.
 It is implemented by designating some locations as the boundary and placing those locations in a queue.
 The algorithm works by marking the next location in the queue as visited and marking the unvisited locations surrounding it as the new boundaries.